Graylog2/documentation/pages/plugins.rst

 The ``bootstrap-plugin`` script generates these implementations for you, and you simply need to fill out the details.

-Graylog uses Java's ServiceLoader mechanism to find your plugin's main class, so if you rename your ``Plugin`` implementation, you need to also adjust the `service file <https://github.com/Graylog2/graylog-plugin-sample/blob/2.2/src/main/resources/META-INF/services/org.graylog2.plugin.Plugin>`_.
+Graylog uses Java's `ServiceLoader <https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html>`_ mechanism to find your plugin's main class, so if you rename your ``Plugin`` implementation, you need to also adjust the `service file <https://github.com/Graylog2/graylog-plugin-sample/blob/2.2/src/main/resources/META-INF/services/org.graylog2.plugin.Plugin>`_.
+Please also see Google Guava's `AutoService <https://github.com/google/auto/tree/master/service>`_ which Graylog uses in conjunction with the plain ServiceLoader.

 In addition to the service, Graylog needs an additional resource file called ``graylog-plugin.properties`` in a special location.
 This file contains information about the plugin, specifically which classloader the plugin needs to be in, so it needs to be read before the plugin is actually loaded.
 Typically you can simply take the default that has been `generated for you <https://github.com/Graylog2/graylog-plugin-sample/blob/2.2/src/main/resources/org.graylog.plugins.graylog-plugin-sample/graylog-plugin.properties>`_.